Property and casualty insurance return – Section IV – Detailed Instructions

 The discounted unpaid claims for all other provisions, including a provision for risk adjustment (e.g. non-material lines of business, nonautomobile industry pools and inter-company reinsurance) are reported on line 330.

-Page 60.60 – Remaining CSM from insurance contracts estimated At the end of the year
+Page 60.60 – Remaining CSM from insurance contracts estimated at the end of the year

 For insurance contracts other than those to which the premium allocation approach has been applied.